 “We believe this listing rule is one step in a broader journey to achieve inclusive representation across corporate America,” said Nasdaq Chief Executive Officer Adena Friedman.
 “Our goal with this proposal is to provide a transparent framework for Nasdaq-listed companies to present their board composition and diversity philosophy effectively to all stakeholders.”

 According to a review carried out over the past six months, Nasdaq said that at present more than three-quarters of its listed companies would fall short of the proposed requirements.
 Around 80% to 90% of companies had at least one female director, but only about a quarter had a second one who would meet the diversity requirements.

-Normalizing speak up culture
+Normalizing Speak Up culture

-We’re barely comfortable with having the conversation about gender parity and ethnic diversity, so topics such as transgenderism, queerness, disability, or neurodiversity still require a lot of work.
+We’re barely comfortable with having a conversation about gender parity and ethnic diversity, so topics such as transgenderism, queerness, disability, or neurodiversity still require a lot of work.
 That said, 2020 has seen the world make great leaps in normalizing discussion around these important topics and the US has been something of a trailblazer here.

 In a highly polarized political environment, what’s interesting is that public sentiment is changing quickly in favor of more support for inclusivity.
-For example, when the Supreme Court extended protections to LGBT employees in June, a poll conducted by the Kaiser Family Foundation, found that 90% of American adults agreed with the motion.
+For example, when the Supreme Court extended protections to LGBT employees in June, a poll conducted by the Kaiser Family Foundation found that 90% of American adults agreed with the motion.

 US President-Elect Joe Biden’s victory has also ushered in a number of firsts.
 Kamala Harris of course made history as the first female, Black, South Asian American VP-elect, and at least five, and counting, transgender candidates have already made political history, including Sarah McBride, a Democratic LGBTQ activist, who won the Delaware State Senate race to become the first openly transgender state senator and the country’s highest-ranking transgender official.